skellis46/slipbox/footfall.md

 - fascinated by visual rhetoric of climate change animations
 - see [[in our bodies as a question]] re living in our bodies as a question and shedding our outer skin
+- "You were a boy once.
+And before you were a boy you were your ancestors". (thinking about narrations as part of a comic strip: [[time in comics is represented as territory in space]])

 - [[20200827 - it's all imagined]]